What is Google Search Generative Experience (SGE)?

 Alongside this, will be displayed the sources for each suggestion.
 Like this:

-How to access SGE now
+How to access Google SGE now

 To use Google SGE, you will need: